Oliver T. Hellriegel

-Oliver T Hellriegel (born July 30, 1965) is a German–American author and consultant.
+Oliver T. Hellriegel (born July 30, 1965) is a German–American author and consultant.

 Career

-Hellriegel is currently appointed in a teaching position at Macromedia University in Munich, Germany, where he has been part of a digital learning initiative on Design Thinking.
-He has been a faculty member in various universities since 2007, and held a position as Dean of Studies in Visual and Corporate Communications at Fresenius University's School of Design.
+Hellriegel heads the international MBA program at Macromedia University in Germany, where he is also teaching Foresight, Innovation and Leadership classes.
+He has been part of a digital learning initiative on Design Thinking.
+Before joining Macromedia, he has been a faculty member in various universities since 2007, and held a position as Dean of Studies in Visual and Corporate Communications at Fresenius University's School of Design.

 Oliver T. Hellriegel co-authored a book on Social Media (Social Media Compass) and is considered a researcher in the field of effects on interpersonal relationships as well as using social media for news purposes.
 He is a frequent author in of Germany's leading magazines on digital transformation: iBusiness as well as in various magazines and books.
 He has been speaking at several research conferences all over Europe (Glocal: Inside Social Media, New York University Skopje, Macedonia; IDEA:Exchange, Goldsmiths, University of London, UK; Munich Science Days, FOM University of Applied Sciences, Munich, Germany; Digital Marketing Congress, University of Hamburg, Germany).

-Hellriegel is also partner in a business consulting company, specialized on digital transformation.
-In his role as professor and consultant he is a frequent member of a delegation to the Federal Ministry for Economic Affairs and Energy in Germany.
+Hellriegel is also a partner in a business consulting company, specializing in digital transformation.
+In his role as professor and consultant, he is a frequent member of a delegation to the Federal Ministry for Economic Affairs and Energy in Germany.